ESMValGroup/ESMValCore/doc/contributing.rst

   contains dependencies that can be installed from `conda-forge <https://conda-forge.org/>`_

 it is strongly preferred that those two lists are kept in sync, apart from differences in how packages are named.
-Run the command ``pixi lock --no-install`` after making changes to the dependencies to update the ``pixi.lock`` file, which is used to make sure that the same versions of packages are installed for all ESMValCore developers.
+Run the command ``pixi lock`` after making changes to the dependencies to update the ``pixi.lock`` file, which is used to make sure that the same versions of packages are installed for all ESMValCore developers.